Last Updated on May 4, 2020 by Dave Farquhar

 The bigger problem is that production data usually doesn’t exist.
 So there’s some guesswork involved, whether it’s trying to extrapolate it from something you do know, or just collecting as much data as you possibly can.
 That’s the problem with the oft-repeated advice to “just look at what it sold for on Ebay”–it’s a small sample size.
 Especially if you’re talking the last two months’ worth of sales, which is all you can see on Ebay without paying for a service.
 The sample size is too small, and doesn’t account for seasonal variance in prices.
 Demand for baseball cards is lower in winter, when train prices are higher, and vice versa.

 So here’s a true story of how I used a guide.
 Several years ago, I was looking for some Marx street lamps for my train layout.
 All the available price guides at the time stated $30 was a fair price in very good condition.
 Knowing that, I went hunting at the next train show.
 I quickly found a pair of them for $15.
-I bought them, of course.
+Sold.
 I saw a couple more for $20 apiece, so I bought those too.
 When I saw a couple of people selling singles for $40, I had to make a decision whether to buy, haggle or keep walking.
 Frankly, $40 wasn’t too far out of line but I decided not to buy.
 But was it a rip-off?
 Most people would say yes, but I say no. Here’s why.

 Had I bought all of them, I would have spent $135 for six lights, yielding an average of $22.50 per light.
 The average is still below the book value of $30.
 That’s why I say $40 wasn’t too far out of line.
 It’s high, but if I complain about that price that’s $10 above average, I have to complain about my below-average prices too.
 I can’t have it both ways.